The Florida Bar

 After a child is placed for adoption with an adoptive family, the adoption entity must file a petition for termination of parental rights.
 This is a complex process with many essential requirements, including gathering social and medical histories and medical records, making a diligent search for any parent whose location is unknown, making the required disclosures to the birth and adoptive parents, and proving compliance with the Indian Child Welfare Act if applicable. s.
 63.087 – .089

-Following the termination of parental rights, the adoptive family will desire to finalize the adoption.
-To do this, the adoptive family must file a petition for adoption with the clerk of court.
+Following the termination of parental rights, the adoptive family must file a petition for adoption with the clerk of court.
 This is generally prepared and filed through an attorney in the county where the termination of parental rights took place.
 The petition must be filed within 60 days of the termination of parental rights judgment.
 The hearing on the petition may not be held sooner than 30 days after the date of the termination of parental rights judgment or sooner than 90 days after the child was placed with the adoptive family.
 The 90-day rule does not apply for close relative, adult, or stepparent adoptions.

-In some cases, court approval of fees and costs is necessary, s.
-63.097, and in all but stepparent, adult, and close relative adoptions, an affidavit of expense and receipts is required
+In many cases, court approval of reasonable living and medical expenses as well as professional fees and costs is necessary, s.
+63.097, In addition, in all but stepparent, adult, and close relative adoptions, an affidavit of expense and receipts is required, and receipts must be maintained.
+There are strict requirements about the expenses that can be paid in an adoption, and consultation with a licensed adoption professional is essential to make sure adherence to the law is maintained.

 (back to top)